 If you use the standard port number 21 of the FTP server, you may not need to specify it.
 For example:

 Here is an example of connecting from the FileZilla FTP client.

-1. System files are displayed on the disk when admin is connected via FTP.
-They are available for the Keenetic administrator only and can be saved from the server.
-If these entries are disturbing, you can create a standalone account to connect to the FTP server.
+1. System files are displayed on the disk when the admin is connected via FTP.
+They are available for the Keenetic administrator only and can be downloaded from the server.
+If these entries are undesirable, you can create another account to connect to the FTP server.
 These files are not available for normal users.

-2. When accessing the FTP server through the SSTP VPN server, as well as the PPTP VPN server or the L2TP/IPsec VPN server, use the type of URL:
+2. When accessing the FTP server through the SSTP VPN server, as well as the PPTP VPN server or the L2TP/IPsec VPN server, use this type of URL: